-To help prevent a future stroke Prevention A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , doctors recommend measures to manage risk factors for stroke (such as better control of high blood pressure Treatment High blood pressure (hypertension) is persistently high pressure in the arteries.
+To help prevent a future stroke Prevention A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more , doctors recommend measures to manage risk factors for stroke (such as better control of high blood pressure Treatment High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more , diabetes Treatment Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more , high cholesterol levels Treatment Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more ), to stop smoking, to lose weight if overweight, and to increase physical activity.
+Symptoms of diabetes may... read more , high cholesterol levels Treatment Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more ), to stop smoking, to lose weight if overweight, and to increase physical activity.

-Doctors may prescribe a drug that makes clots less likely to form, such as aspirin, or, if people have atrial fibrillation or a disorder that causes excessive clotting, warfarin (an anticoagulant).
-These drugs help reduce the risk of another stroke.
+Doctors may prescribe a medication that makes clots less likely to form, such as aspirin.
+If people have atrial fibrillation or a disorder that causes excessive clotting, doctors may prescribe warfarin (an anticoagulant) or another anticoagulant.
+These medications help reduce the risk of another stroke.

 There is no specific treatment for vascular dementia.
-Sometimes cholinesterase inhibitors Drugs that may improve mental function Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
-Typically, symptoms include memory loss, problems using language and... read more (such as rivastigmine) and memantine—the drugs used for Alzheimer disease—are given because some people with vascular dementia also have Alzheimer disease.
+Sometimes cholinesterase inhibitors Medications that may improve mental function (such as rivastigmine) and memantine—the medications used for Alzheimer disease—are given because some people with vascular dementia also have Alzheimer disease.

-If people have disorders that increase the risk of stroke and vascular disorders (such as diabetes and high lipid levels), drugs to treat these conditions are given as needed.
+If people have disorders that increase the risk of stroke and vascular disorders (such as diabetes and high lipid levels), medications to treat these conditions are given as needed.

 Care for caregivers